Quilting Urban Renewal

 Quilt Construction & Design

 Each block of fabric represents a city block and what it was in the early 1960s.
-A color key designates the type of buildings or land located on that black: for example, multi family housing represented by pinks and purples, a graveyard by green squares, a forest in dark green, businesses in yellow, etc. There are large chunks of this quilt that have since been developed into housing.
+A color key designates the type of buildings or land located on that back: for example, multi family housing represented by pinks and purples, a graveyard by green squares, a forest in dark green, businesses in yellow, etc. There are large chunks of this quilt that have since been developed into housing.
 In New Bedford, one of the primary impacts of urban renewal was the construction of a highway, splitting New Bedford from the waterfront and cutting through neighborhoods, displacing residents.
 Where the highways cut through the quilts or urban renewal policies destroyed neighborhoods, I will be cutting through the quilt, leaving it frayed and worn.

 Research